 - In the course, exercises are held where students have to complete/develop their programs to meet requirements.
 They are asked to interpret electronic circuit schematics, block diagrams and flowcharts.

 - The course includes a laboratory design exercise, with an initial set of specifications that the students must meet by the end of the term.
 The problem is a manageable version of an electronic system design, where the students must solve using the given resources (Microcontroller Development Board, Debugger, peripherals).

 - Design and analysis examples are presented to the students as guidance on good programming practices and electronic design techniques, showing how to apply specific peripherals to solve different problems.

 - The students must be able to comment their program code appropriately, develop program flow diagrams, use schematic capture programs for their designs.
 This will be evaluated comprehensively in laboratory works.

 - The students are required to work using engineering tools such as a Microcontroller Integrated Development Environment (IDE) program, use a Development Board, as well as a Debugger.

-- The students carry out a final design project in groups to apply what they have learned.
-At the end of the course they present a technical report and perform an oral exam abou the project
+- The students carry out a final design project to apply what they have learned.
+At the end of the course they present a technical report and perform an oral exam about the project